joom/Divan.hs/README.md

 Tests should explain what Divan.hs currently is able to do.
 View `Test.hs` to read the tests or run `runhaskell Test.hs` on your terminal to see the test results.

 `Divan.Tefile.detectTefile` function currently doesn't cover all *vezin* patterns, it needs `Divan.Tefile.tefileMap` to be expanded.
-Also, Divan.Tefile should be able to take a verse and return the tefile names, such as "*mefâilün mefâilün feûlün*". (*Tefile*'s are the vezin pattern names.)
+But still, Divan.Tefile now *is* able to take a verse and return the tefile names, such as "*mefâilün mefâilün feûlün*". (*Tef'ile*'s are the vezin pattern names.)

 In the long run, it should aim to generate simple Divan poems by using the *mazmun* (imagery) patterns for a given *vezin*.